 I have a wonderful wife, Staci, and 2 fantastic daughters.
-My oldest is now a 3rd grader in the Waukee School District as well as a proud Mathnasium student.
-My youngest is 6 and is in kindergarten.
+My oldest is now a 3rd grader in the Waukee School District at Walnut Hills Elementary as well as a proud Mathnasium student.
+My youngest is 6 and is in kindergarten and has started "mathing" with us as well.
 She can be seen around the center grabbing as many Smarties candies as she can.

 Chief Instructional Officer, Developer of Mathnasium Program.

 Larry has spent his entire career finding a better way to teach math.
 From inner city to public schools, to acclaimed magnet schools, to leading private and parochial schools, Larry has served as both a classroom teacher and as an educational consultant.
 He has designed curriculum, teaching strategies, and teaching materials designed to help students and teachers learn math more effectively.
 He has trained teachers in the art and science of boosting student’s ability to “do” math, thereby increasing student’s math scores and feeling of self-worth.
 Larry is the developer of Mathnasium’s educational program – one of the most comprehensive and innovative curriculums ever produced for teaching math.

 While Larry is not an Instructor at our Center, He is a valuable asset we can call on to ask about specific students scenarios for guidance and advice.
 This has helped to make visits more productive and enjoyable for many of our students.

 Staci feels lucky to have the opportunity to channel her love of working with children and watching them achieve success into Mathnasium.